 Kids are drawn to mythical creatures and unicorns are one of the most popular and beautiful creatures in the bunch!
 Unicorns are loved by kids of all ages and they add a little magic and fun to any craft or activity.
 To make this cute unicorn, you just need to add nature.
-Give this no-mess craft today!
+Give this no-mess unicorn craft a try today!

 Last night we had strong storms rip through our area.
 In the morning we noticed leaves and flowers on the ground, so we thought this was the perfect opportunity for some nature crafting!

-We decided to use the bits of nature scattered on our lawn to make a pretty unicorn with the help of cardboard and double sided tape.
+We decided to use the bits of nature scattered on our lawn to make a pretty unicorn craft with the help of cardboard and double sided tape.
 I love this craft because it was so easy to whip up and can be recreated for any theme!

 This activity is similar to our Sticky Scavenger Hunt, but instead of using contact paper on the board, we placed the double-sided tape on the unicorn mane.